Systemic-Labs/Perfect-Stack/README.md

 ▪ If your main goal is making mobile Apps for Android and IOS, then start with Flutter/dart, is the most cross-platform native SDK, covers all: mobile, web, desktop...

 ## **Web design and development tips:**
  **1. Learn the base web standards** -> (HTML, CSS, Javascript) follow/practice tutorials.
-Make few apps.(ex: Todo) **2.
-New web standards** -> ES6/next, new HTML, new CSS (grid,...)  practice/try what you learn.
+Make few apps.(ex: Todo)
+ **2. New web standards** -> ES6/next, new HTML, new CSS (grid,...)  practice/try what you learn.
  **3. Update the previous apps you made**, using new things you learned. make a game and a blog site.
  **4. Deploy**: learn how to host/deploy your site. make a simple page, host on Netlify, github/gitlab pages, zeit, surge...
  **5. Learn a Framework**s: Svelte. current best rxperience.
 Light, simple, fast, code compiles to standard JS (not limited).
  **6. Learn things if required** learn other tools/libs/platforms afterwards, when needed.(ex: DB, AI, backend, cloud, tools...)
  **7. Learn Design**: Patterns, tools, UI/UX(user interface/experience).
 Concepts: visual clarity, visual effects, utility 1st.
  **8. Responsive design**: native looks, any device, clear focus, usability/accessibility.
 CSS flex, grid...
  **9. Backend**: either 1.
 Sapper(if using svelte) or 2.
 Deno: new js-runtime replacement for Node.js by its creator.
  **10.Personal** Experience: Make a portfolio site (products show case).
 Make profile: CV, Linkedin, twitter.
+ **11.Summary**: Be an expert on one or few fields, pro on few more, know the rest.
+Fullstack: Frontend+Backend ecosystem.
- **11.Work**: Learn/do remote work/freelancing, or choose a skill relevant internship, get experience.
+**12.Work**: Learn/do remote work/freelancing, or best go for a relevant internship, get experience.
 Learn/Use collaboration platforms like GitHub/Lab. find a job or startup a new team.
 Wish you the best.
- **12.Summary**: Be an expert on one or few fields, pro on few more, know the rest.
-Fullstack: Frontend+Backend ecosystem.

 ***